Witiko/doctoral-thesis/defense.md

 on its position in a sentence.

-In my work, I have shown that constraining the effect of positional embeddings can improve the word analogy accuracy by 6\% and trains twice as fast.
+In my work, I have shown that constraining the effect of positional embeddings can improve the word analogy accuracy by 6\%, makes it possible to use longer sentences in the training data, and makes the embedding model twice as fast to train. [@novotny2021when] ↷
-[@novotny2021when] ↷

 % Section 4.2.4: Quantized Token Embeddings
 % Section 5.2.1: Quantized Token Embeddings with Fast Bitwise Arithmetic